What is IDaaS? Understanding Identity as a Service and Its Applications

 The X-as-a-service model in information technology is easy to understand.
 It means some feature is being delivered or served to a company through a remote connection from a third-party provider, as opposed to a feature being managed on site and by in-house personnel alone.
 Think of local email, such as Microsoft Outlook or Thunderbird, operating primarily on one's own computer versus cloud email, such as Gmail, being provided to users as a service through web connections.
 Identity, security, and other features can similarly be provided as a service.

 The goal of an Identity Service is to ensure users are who they claim to be, and to give them the right kinds of access to software applications, files, or other resources at the right times.
 If the infrastructure to make this happen is built on site, then the company has to figure out what to do every time a problem comes up.
 If Bring Your Own Device (BYOD) employees are changing to different types of phones, for example, the local identity provisioning has to adapt immediately.
-It is much simpler to implement a centralized cloud-based system created by identity experts who have already solved such problems for hundreds of organizations.
+It is much simpler to implement a centralised cloud-based system created by identity experts who have already solved such problems for hundreds of organisations.

 IDaaS can be used for a number of different applications.
 Adaptive multi-factor authentication is one such use.
 This is a feature where users submit multiple factors to gain entry to the network—thus increasing security over single-factor authentication—and access is granted dynamically, depending on how much risk users present.

 Another application is single sign-on.
-This allows users to sign on only once at the network perimeter, and with that single effort, obtain access to whichever parts of the company's constellation of programs and resources are authorized.
+This allows users to sign on only once at the network perimeter, and with that single effort, obtain access to whichever parts of the company's constellation of programs and resources are authorised.